hvianna/audioMotion-analyzer/readme.md

 Use low resolution canvas?

-`width`, `height` *number*
+`width` *number*, `height` *number*

-Nominal dimensions of the analyzer.
-Please note that the actual canvas dimensions may differ from these, depending on the device pixel ratio and during fullscreen mode.
+Nominal dimensions of the analyzer container.
+Please note that the actual canvas dimensions may differ from these, depending on the current pixel ratio and fullscreen status.
+For the current canvas dimensions use `audioMotion.canvas.width` and `audioMotion.canvas.height`.

+`fsWidth` *number*, `fsHeight` *number*

+Canvas dimensions used during fullscreen mode.
+These take the current pixel ratio into account and will change accordingly when low-resolution mode is set.

 ### Functions:

-<a name="create"></a>`create( container, [ options ] )`
+<a name="create"></a>`create( [container], [options] )`

 Constructor function.
-Initializes the analyzer and inserts the canvas in the *container* element.
+Initializes the analyzer and inserts the canvas into the *container* element.
+If *container* is undefined, the canvas is added to the document's body.

 ```
 options = {